yaoweideng/MotifBench/readme.md

 >
 > * It is important to note that **no space** should appear inside even a complete contig!
 > * For PDB code of `case_name`, we use **uppercase** by default.
+> * If redesigned positions is null, simply left the part with nothing. (to be adjusted)

 The users must specify the contig with the following rules: